bonitasoft/bonita-doc/md/create-or-modify-a-page.md

 # UI artifacts in UI Designer

-How to create and modify UI artifacts to build powerful application with Bonita UI Designer.
+How to create and modify UI artifacts to build powerful applications with Bonita UI Designer.

 ## Artifacts overview